Better decisions for a better world

 - If you meet the diploma and GPA requirement, but not the mathematics requirement, you could still be accepted with a conditional offer.
 You would then be asked to participate in an entry test in mathematics.
 If participation in the exam is necessary this will be communicated to you in the offer letter.

-If you apply before 14 February 2021, we aim to send you our admission decision within 2-4 weeks after completion of your application.
-Note that during holiday times such as Christmas and in case we require further information from you (by email or in a Skype interview) the decision time will increase.
-For applications received after this date the processing time will be 4-6 weeks.
+If you apply before 14 February, we aim to send you our admission decision within 4 weeks after you have received confirmation from the International Office that your application is complete.
+Note that during holiday times such as Christmas and in case we require further information from you (by e-mail or in a Teams/Zoom interview) the processing and decision time will increase.
+For applications received after the Early Bird deadline the decision time after confirmation of your file being complete will be 4-6 weeks.

 Ready to apply?

-If you have any questions about the application process or your eligibility, you can always contact the International Student Advisor Rosa Vijftigschild (international diploma applications) or firstname.lastname@example.org (Dutch diploma applications).
+If you have any questions about the application process or your eligibility, you can always contact the International Student Advisor via email@example.com (international diploma applications) or firstname.lastname@example.org (Dutch diploma applications).

 Binding Study Advice (BSA)